parryc/thevoid/templates/leflan/books_books-2018.md

 * _Network Sovereignty_ - Marisa Elena Duarte
 * _The High Window_ - Raymond Chandler
 * _The Great Passage_ - Shion Miura
-* _A Good Time for the Truth: Race in Minnesota_ - edited by Sun Yung Shin
+* _A Good Time for the Truth: Race in Minnesota_ - ed.
+Sun Yung Shin
+* _Emperor of the Eight Islands_ - Lian Hearn